davidclough/node/_documents/javascript-guide/javascript-guide.md

 	};

 #### Anonymous Functions
 There are situations where you may want to define a function _without_ explicitly assigning it to a variable.
 For example, just the right hand side of the above example may be directly supplied as a parameter in a function call, e.g. specifying a callback method or assigning an event handler.

-CALLBACK EXAMPLE

-IIFEs ARE COMING UP SOON SO NO NEED TO MENTION HERE
+In this example the callback function defined as the first parameter is called once after 2 seconds.

+    setTimeout(function () {
+      alert("Boo!");
+    }, 2000);

+##### Named Function Expressions
+We can now name our function expressions as below.
+The IE9-compatible Array map was used for convenience of demonstration, although ES5 shim will make it usable in lower versions).
+The only advantage here is that our callback function (named `factorial`) can now call itself.
+In reality the function could have been defined separately from the statement it has been included in.

+  	var o =	[1,2,3,4,5].map(function factorial (n) {
+  		return !(n > 1) ?
+1 : factorial(n - 1) * n;
+  	});

+  	console.log(o);

-#### Nested Functions
+#### <a name="language-functions-nested"></a>Nested Functions
 This example demonstrates a nested function. `calculateSquare` is effectively a private function that is only available within `addSquaresOfNumbers`.
 The choice of functions in this example is purely for demonstration

     var addSquaresOfNumbers = function (x1, x2) {
       var calculateSquare = function (x) {
         return x * x;
       };

       return calculateSquare(x1) + calculateSquare(x2);
     };

     // This line outputs 25.
     console.log(addSquaresOfNumbers(3, 4));